fortanix/rust-sgx/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report

 about: Create a report to help us improve

 title: "[BUG]: "
-labels: ''
-assignees: ''

 ---

 **Describe the bug:**
  A clear and concise description of what the bug is.

 **To Reproduce:**
  Steps to reproduce the behavior:
 1. Step 1 '...'
 2. Step 2 '....'
 3. Step 3 '....'